about mumbai

 Mumbai city offers excellent air connectivity with daily direct flights to almost all destinations within India and direct flights to all major transit airports globally.
 The Chhatrapati Shivaji International Airport (CSIA), Mumbai is the primary airport with terminal 1 (T1) servicing domestic flights and terminal 2 (T2) servicing both domestic and international flights.

-Rail: Mumbai is connected by an extensive rail network with major stations within the city.
+Mumbai is connected by an extensive rail network with major stations within the city.
 Travellers may choose to arrive at either of the 5 main stations offering interstate connectivity:

 Road: